blainemhuey/18744-poor-lighting-segmentation/README.md

 unzip 'name of segmentation export file'
 ```

-Download our custom dataset and run the merge_data.py script in the datacapture folder
+Download our custom dataset (stored on Git LFS in the datacapture folder) and run the merge_data.py script in the datacapture folder
 ```commandline
 cd foler_with_custom_dataset
 mkdir merged